nware1066/git-conflicts/README.md

-There was an old woman who lived in a shoe.
+There was an overworked teacher, who lived in a city.
-She had so many children, she didn’t know what to do;
+She had so many children, they were driving her crazy;
-She gave them some broth without any bread;
+She gave them extra math homework, without teaching the lesson;
-Then whipped them all soundly and put them to bed.
+Then went home and took a nap.